 When we make our soft liquorice we use liquorice powder, sugar, syrup and rice flour.
 It is cooked for about forty minutes, creating a thick black paste.
 The paste is then stretched out into long strands where it is cut into large pieces.
 When making salty liquorice we add salmiak, which is the only ingredient that differs the sweet and salty liquorice.
 We use rice flour in order to make it gluten free.

-For the fifth time Lakritsfabriken i Ramlösa will exhibit at ISM, the world’s leading trade fair for sweets and snacks in Cologne, Germany the 29th of January-1th of February 2017.
+For the sixth time Lakritsfabriken i Ramlösa will exhibit at ISM, the world’s leading trade fair for sweets and snacks in Cologne, Germany the 28th – 31th of January 2018.
 The trade fair is an annual meeting place for importers, distributors, stores and media all over the world.
 Lakritsfabriken will exhibit in the swedish pavallion […]